chathurawimalasiri/Intraoral-periapical-radiography-codes/README.md

 # Intraoral-periapical-radiography-codes

 This repository contains various modules for detecting and analyzing dental structures using PyTorch.
-It includes implementations for bone line detection, keypoint detection, teeth detection, and tooth detection.
+It includes implementations for bone level detection, keypoint detection, teeth detection, and tooth detection.
 Each module is designed to work independently and can be integrated into a larger pipeline for dental image analysis.

 ## Directory Structure